 Five data protection tips

-- Do not store highly sensitive or extremely important documents in the cloud if possible.
+- Don't store highly sensitive or extremely important documents in the cloud if possible (or encrypt them first).

-- Create a secure password that combines letters, numbers and symbols.
+- Create a secure password that combines letters, numbers and symbols or use a password manager.

 - Encrypt files at your end before syncing them to the cloud for improved security.
 The companies can only decrypt content if they own the decryption keys.
 7-Zip is a free program that can encrypt files to the AES-256 bit standard.
 Download it from 7-zip.org.